Updated: February 2020

 - Professional development.
 The Graduate Student Professional Development Working Group recently created professional development competencies which graduate programs adopted into their learning goals, and is currently assessing current programs and gaps to be addressed.

 - Schools’ commitment to alleviating financial insecurity.
 A commitment from each School to implement new policies and practices, and to potentially identify new funding resources, in order to help alleviate the financial insecurity of doctoral students with 9-month stipends or who have non-resident status.
-Each School’s review and response will be completed and communicated before the start of next year’s GSC stipend recommendation process begins.
+Specific efforts include: the Graduate Student Short-term Emergency Fund, designed to assist graduate students by providing financial support when they need help with unexpected and unavoidable emergency expenses; Doctoral Student Financial Hardship Funding, designed to assist PhD students who find themselves in financial hardships arising from special circumstances that may impact their long-term academic progress.

 - New parental leave policies.
 As part of the broader strategic effort, Vice Chancellor Ian A. Waitz announced a new Parental Leave policy for all graduate students, along with a set of Frequently Asked Questions.